go-delve/delve/Documentation/api/dap/README.md

 When used with `dlv dap` or `dlv --headless --accept-multiclient=false` (default), the DAP server will shut itself down at the end of the debug session, when the client sends a [disconnect request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Disconnect).
 If the debuggee was launched, it will be taken down as well.
 If the debuggee was attached to, `terminateDebuggee` option will be respected.

 When the program terminates, we send a [terminated event](https://microsoft.github.io/debug-adapter-protocol/specification#Events_Terminated), which is expected to trigger a [disconnect request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Disconnect) from the client for a session and a server shutdown.
-The [restart request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Restart) is not yet supported.
+The [restart request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Restart) is supported.

 The server also shuts down in case of a client connection error or SIGTERM signal, taking down a launched process, but letting an attached process continue.